 EnBW submits an annual Communication on Progress (COP) and meets the requirements of the UN Global Compact with its sustainability reporting and with other information made available on the EnBW website.

 EnBW was an early adopter of integrated reporting that takes in not only the economic but also the environmental and social dimensions.
-For a comprehensive presentation of the Group’s performance, we publish an Integrated Annual Report based on the recommendations of the International Integrated Reporting Council (IIRC).
+For a comprehensive presentation of the Group’s performance, we publish an Integrated Annual Report based on the recommendations of the International Integrated Reporting Council (the International Integrated Reporting Council (IIRC) and the Sustainability Accounting Standards Board (SASB) announced in 2021 their merger to form the Value Reporting Foundation).
 This is a milestone on our way to concise, transparent and comprehensive reporting to meet our stakeholders’ increasingly wide-ranging information needs.

 In March 2018, based on the recommendations of the High-Level Expert Group on Sustainable Finance, the European Commission published its Sustainable Finance Action Plan.
 The Technical Expert Group on Sustainable Finance (TEG) was established in June 2018 to develop proposals for implementation.